-CAPS scientists have been invaluable contributors to multiple HWT Spring Experiments.
+CAPS scientists have been invaluable contributors to multiple HWT spring experiments.
 We appreciate the expert development and planning by Fanyou Kong and Keith Brewster, and the incredibly dedicated execution by Kevin Thomas.
-We also are grateful to Craig Schwartz, whose analysis of the data and associated manuscripts have made this endeavor easier.
+We also are grateful to Craig Schwartz, whose analysis of the data and associated manuscripts has made this endeavor easier.

-NCAR scientists have been scientific leaders and valuable partners in numerous Spring Experiments and we are especially grateful to Wei Wang.
+NCAR scientists have been scientific leaders and valuable partners in numerous spring experiments and we are especially grateful to Wei Wang.

-We have benefitted greatly from a long and productive working relationship with NCEP/EMC, especially Matt Pyle and Zavisa Janjić.
-Jun Du and Zoltan Toth have been valuable collaborators and supporters of ensemble-based scientific efforts and Geoff DiMego has provided support at all levels for this collaboration.
+We have benefited greatly from a long and productive working relationship with NCEP/EMC, especially Matt Pyle and Zavisa Janjić.
+Jun Du and Zoltan Toth have been valuable collaborators and supporters of ensemblebased scientific efforts and Geoff DiMego has provided support at all levels for this collaboration.

-Finally, the paper was greatly improved by reviews by Matt Bunkers, the Science and Operations Officer at the National Weather Service office at Rapid City, SD, James Correia Jr., and one anonymous reviewer.
+Finally, the paper was greatly improved by reviews by Matt Bunkers, the science and operations officer at the National Weather Service office at Rapid City, South Dakota; James Correia Jr.; and one anonymous reviewer.